-227 Contemporary Drama See Performing Arts 227.
-231 Philosophy in Literature See Philosophy 231.
 242 The Faust Theme 3 credits A survey of the Faust theme from its sixteenth century origins to the present day.
 Special emphasis is given to variations in the development of the theme and to the twentieth century concept of Faustian man.
 Offered on demand.
 351; 352; 451; 452 Special Studies in Comparative Literature 0 to 3 credits An opportunity for students to arrange programs of study that are not included in the regular course offerings in comparative literature.
-Computer Science (19) Professors Cross and Yedinak; Associate Professor Eshleman (Director of Academic Computing); Assistant Professor Dillman The dual major in computer science and mathematics is modeled after the program recommended by the Association for Computer Machinery, one of the two major professional organizations for computer scientists.
-Graduates with this major have been eagerly recruited by computer science industries and government agencies.
-Students may also have a minor in computer science or elect to take a computer science concentration within a business administration, economics, or psychology major.
-General systems theory is a track within the communications major.
-The academic computing facilities include 30 terminals connected to a Prime 550-II minicomputer system and numerous microcomputers dedicated exclusively to academic use.
-Languages and software supported include Pascal, Fortran 77, Cobol 74, BASICV, RUNOFF, SPSS-X, and PRIME information.
-Three computer laboratories containing terminals and microcomputers are open for student use from 9 a.m. until midnight daily.
-Laboratory aides are available to provide assistance to users.
-A word processing laboratory containing 20 Macintosh computers is available for student use.
-Computer Science/Mathematics Dual Major:
+Computer Science (19) Professors Cross and Yedinak; Associate Professor Eshleman (Director of Academic Computing); Assistant Professor Dillman.
+The dual major in computer science and mathematics provides a broad and solid foundation for a career in professional computing or for graduate study in computer science.
+Recent graduates have obtained positions as systems analysts, programmers, and computer specialists at private software companies, research and development firms, computer manufacturers, and government agencies.
+Students in any discipline can prepare for computer related positions by completing a minor in computer science.
+Other options include computer science concentration within the business administration, economics, and psychology majors; an information systems concentration in communication, and the system analysis track within the communication major.
+The academic computing facilities include two microcomputer labs (one equipped with Macintoshes in a classroom lab setting and the other housing IBM Personal System 2 microcomputers), a lab containing terminals connected to a PRIME minicomputer system, and additional microcomputers in various academic departments.
+The labs are open for students to access afternoons and evenings as use demands and laboratory consultants are available to provide assistance to users.
+Students also have access to a Macintosh word processing laboratory located in the English Department.
+Computer Science/ Mathematics Dual Major: Required courses: